react-navigation/react-navigation.github.io/blog/2024-03-25-introducing-static-api.md

 :::note

 The static API it’s an additional optional API.
-The dynamic API isn’t going away and will remain a first class API of React Navigation.
+The dynamic API isn’t going away and will remain a first-class API of React Navigation.
 In fact, the static API is written entirely on top of the dynamic API.

 :::

 ## Overview

-With the dynamic API, first we import a function such as `createStackNavigator`, then we use it to define screens - each screen has a `name` and a `component`:
+With the dynamic API, first, we import a function such as `createStackNavigator`, and then we use it to define screens - each screen has a `name` and a `component`:

 ```js
 const Stack = createStackNavigator();